Improving NLO QCD event generators with high-energy EW corrections: Overview of the problem and proposed solution

 While the matching of $\NLOQCDEW$ with PS ($\NLOQCDEWPS$) is in general far from trivial, the case of $\NLOQCDEWSL$ ($\NLOQCDEWSLPS$) is indeed trivial once a $\NLOQCDPS$ matching is already available.
 In the $\NLOQCDPS$ matching, PS can simulate only effects of $\ord(\as^n)$ with $n>0$ on top of $\NLOQCD$.
 The matching consists in avoiding the double counting of the case $n=1$ on top of the $\LOQCD$ component.
 If now we start with the $\NLOQCDEWSL$ at fixed order, PS effects on top of the EWSL components will induce effects of $\ord(\alpha \as^n)$ with $n>0$ on top of the $\LOQCD$, which cannot be double-counted by construction.

 In the previous argument we have implicitly assumed that PS involves only QCD effects, but in modern PS simulators also QED effects such as FSR, possibly involving also photons splitting into fermions, are taken into account.
 In those cases, the PS simulations will induce effects of $\ord(\alpha ^m \as^n)$ with $m+n>0$ on top of the $\LOQCD$ component, which can instead lead to a possible double-counting of the EWSL in the case $m=1, n=0$.
 The solution in this case is using the scheme denoted as $\rm SDK_{\rm weak}$ in Ref.~\cite{Pagani:2021vyk}.
 This scheme completely neglects effects of pure-QED origin in the evaluation of EWSL and therefore takes into account only the purely weak ones, avoiding the double-counting (more details are given in Appendix \ref{sec:EWSL}).
-The QED component of the EWSL would anyway vanish in observables inclusive in the photon radiation, but otherwise large QED effects are simulated directly by the shower.
-These effects include not only the QED component of the EWSL but also FSR effects such as the already mentioned distortion of the Breit-Wigner distribution from the $Z$ boson decay.
+The QED component of the EWSL would anyway vanish in observables inclusive in the photon radiation, but otherwise large QED effects are simulated directly by the shower.\footnote{In Ref.~\cite{Pagani:2021vyk} the $\rm SDK_{\rm weak}$ has been devised in order to take into account the cancellation between the virtual and real QED components.
+This cancellation has not been formally proven but it is supported by several examples that are reported and discussed in Ref.~\cite{Pagani:2021vyk}.
+One should notice that here we do not want to take into account this cancellation, instead to completely remove the QED component and leave its simulation to the PS.
+Therefore, the choice of the $\rm SDK_{\rm weak}$ approach is not motivated by the cancellation between virtual and real QED contributions.} These effects include not only the QED component of the EWSL but also FSR effects such as the already mentioned distortion of the Breit-Wigner distribution from the $Z$ boson decay.
 This means that it is possible to generate $\NLOQCDEWSL$ events for the production of heavy objects ($W,Z,H$ bosons or top quarks) and let them decay directly via the shower or programs like {\sc MadSpin} \cite{Artoisenet:2012st} including QED FSR effects from the shower in $\NLOQCDEWSLPS$ simulations.\footnote{The approach described here would fail in case of the inclusion of purely weak effects directly in the shower \cite{Christiansen:2014kba, Kleiss:2020rcg, Brooks:2021kji, Masouminia:2021kne}.
 However, the multiple emission of heavy bosons (denoted later in the text as HBR) are not relevant for 10--100\% precision even at a 100 TeV proton--proton collider \cite{Mangano:2016jyj}.
 Similar consideration applies for the evolution of proton PDFs involving weak splittings \cite{Bauer:2018arx,Fornal:2018znf}.
 We note that the case of a high-energy lepton collider is a completely different scenario \cite{Han:2020uid,Han:2021kes,Ruiz:2021tdt,Garosi:2023bvq}.} We stress the fact that with the notation ``PS" we understand the presence of both QCD and QED effects in the shower.\footnote{This is the default in the PS input files generated by {\aNLO}.} When we will refer to the purely QCD effects in the PS we will use the notation $\PSnoQED$.